ckeditor/ckeditor5/packages/ckeditor5-font/tests/manual/font-color.md

 - Change the font color and font background color on selected text.
 - Change the font color and font background color across many paragraphs.
-- Check whether the colors are added to recent colors list.
-- Try to re-apply a color from recent colors list: the color should move to the beginning of the list.